jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

   - lab
 ---

-[VirtualBox](https://www.virtualbox.org/) is a great tool used to use for simulate a entire lab.
+[VirtualBox](https://www.virtualbox.org/) is a great tool often used to simulate a entire lab.
 It could create for you all the needed to accomplish this goal.
-It can create multiples Nat networks and differents kind of virtual machines.
-In this post, we will show you, step by step, how to create a lab environment for test purpose.
+It can create multiples Nat Networks and differents kind of virtual machines.
+In this post, I will show you, how to create a lab environment step by step.

-We will use 2 networks: `Nat Network` and `Host Only Adapter`
+My scenario will use two types of networks: `Nat Network` (the main nic use to communicate all the VMs) and `Host-Only Adapter` (Usefully when you, from your desktop, want to access into the VMs)

 ----
+## Steps

-#### VirtualBox Installation
+#### Installation

 Choose your appropiate package from this [URL](https://www.virtualbox.org/wiki/Linux_Downloads)

-In my case, Ubuntu, I only use this command:
+In my case,  I use Ubuntu, and it is simple:

 ```shell
 sudo apt-get update